100 Fun Things to Do in Chicago

 Crown Fountain| ©Igor Sorokin

-Going to the Crown Fountain in Millennium Park will allow you to enjoy incredible urban views and at the same time laugh at the funny faces in the video sculpture.
+Visiting the Crown Fountain in Millennium Park will allow you to enjoy incredible urban views while laughing at the funny faces in the video sculpture.
 This fountain was designed by Spanish artist Jaume Plensa and built by Krueck and Sexton Architects.
-Note that the work was inaugurated in July 2004.
+Keep in mind that the work was inaugurated in July 2004.

-On the other hand, I inform you that the work has two towers or video sculptures at each end and on the ground a sheet of water.
-You can walk around the entire work, wet your feet and admire up close the faces of people opening their mouths.
+The fountain has two towers or video sculptures at each end and a sheet of water on the ground.
+You can walk around the entire fountain, get your feet wet, and admire the faces of people opening their mouths up close.
 By the way, this is the address of the Crown Fountain according to Google Maps.
 You don't have to pay to see the fountain, as it is public.

 Buckingham Fountain at night| ©Snejana Iordanova